Guidelines

 1.1.
 Aims and scope

-The aim of these guidelines is to deliver current evidence-based information on the diagnosis and treatment of patients with primary urethral carcinoma.
-When the first carcinoma in the urinary tract is detected in the urethra, this is defined as primary urethral carcinoma, in contrast to secondary urethral carcinoma, which presents as recurrent carcinoma in the urethra after prior diagnosis and treatment of carcinoma elsewhere in the urinary tract.
-Most often, secondary urethral carcinoma is reported after radical cystectomy for bladder cancer [1,2] (see Chapter 7.3 of the European Association of Urology [EAU] Guidelines on Muscle-invasive and Metastatic Bladder Cancer [MIBC]) [2].
+This overview represents the updated European Association of Urology (EAU) Guidelines for Primary Urethral Carcinoma (PUC).
+The aim is to provide practical recommendations on the clinical management of PUC, with a focus on clinical presentation.
+When the first carcinoma in the urinary tract is detected in the urethra, this is defined as PUC, in contrast to secondary urethral carcinoma, which presents as recurrent carcinoma in the urethra after prior diagnosis and treatment of carcinoma elsewhere in the urinary tract.
+Most often, secondary urethral carcinoma is reported after radical cystectomy for bladder cancer [1,2] (see Sections 6.7.1 and 6.7.5 of the EAU Guidelines on Muscle-invasive and Metastatic Bladder Cancer [MIBC]) [2].

 1.2.
 Panel composition

 The EAU Guidelines Panel on MIBC is responsible for this publication.
-This is an international multidisciplinary group of clinicians, including urologists, oncologists, a pathologist, a radiotherapist and a radiologist.
-Members of this panel have been selected based on their expertise to represent the professionals treating patients suspected of suffering from urethral carcinoma.
-In the course of 2021 two patient representatives have formally joined the MIBC Guidelines Panel.
-All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU Website Uroweb:
+This Panel is an international multidisciplinary group of clinicians, including urologists, oncologists, a pathologist, a radiotherapist, a radiologist and two patient representatives.
+Members of this Panel have been selected based on their expertise to represent the professionals that treat patients suspected of suffering from urethral carcinoma.
+All experts involved in the production of this document have submitted potential conflict of interest statements, which can be viewed on the EAU Website: https://uroweb.org/guidelines/primary-urethral-carcinoma.

 1.3.
 Available publications

-A quick reference document (Pocket guidelines) is available in print, presenting the main findings of the Primary Urethral Carcinoma Guidelines.
-This is an abridged version which may require consultation together with the full text version.
-The most recent scientific summary was published in 2020 [3].
+A quick reference document (Pocket Guidelines) is available in print, presenting the main findings of the PUC Guidelines.
+This reference document is an abridged version that may require consultation together with the full text version.
+All documents are accessible on the EAU Website Uroweb: https://uroweb.org/guidelines/primary-urethral-carcinoma.
+The most recent scientific summary paper was published in 2020 [3].
+An EAU Guidelines App for iOS and Android devices is also available containing the Pocket Guidelines, interactive algorithms and calculators, clinical decision support tools, Guidelines cheat sheets and links to the extended Guidelines.

 1.4.1.
 Summary of changes